Ale-JRD/Trads/content/post/index-T1.md

 …Though her shoulders trembling slightly betrayed how frightened she must have been.

-[Thank you as well, Gio-san.]
+「Thank you as well, Gio-san.」

-[Well… you’re a comrade from the Faraway Country after all.]
+「Well… you’re a comrade from the Faraway Country after all.」

 Munin smiled warmly.

-[Yes, comrades.]
+「Yes, comrades.」

 Gio glanced at Ars and Armia’s equipment that had been frozen along with him.

-[…For now, let’s head for the castle.]
+「…For now, let’s head for the castle.」

 Looking toward the castle, he spoke.

-[Whether Armia’s alive or dead… We can’t know right now.
+「Whether Armia’s alive or dead… We can’t know right now.
 Sometimes, people you think are alive turn out to be dead.
 Other times, those you thought dead are still alive.
 For now, it’s anyone’s guess.
 That said— she chose this, knowing the risks.
 Even if she’s dead, that’s the path she decided to take.
-But if she is dead…]
+But if she is dead…」

 Gio tightened his grip on his sword.

-[Then we have to make sure we stop that damned goddess’s schemes, or she’ll never rest in peace.]
+「Then we have to make sure we stop that damned goddess’s schemes, or she’ll never rest in peace.」

 As Armia became the topic, Munin’s previously cheerful expression darkened.

 Seras looked at Gio with a hint of sorrow.

-[Gio-dono…]
+「Gio-dono…」

-[I appreciate the concern but… now’s not the time to worry about whether Armia’s alive or dead.]
+「I appreciate the concern but… now’s not the time to worry about whether Armia’s alive or dead.」

 And so, Gio said:

-[Let’s see this through the end— Fly King.]
+「Let’s see this through the end— Fly King.」

-[…—Yeah.]
+「…—Yeah.」

 Leaving the frozen Ars behind, we exited the room.